 Things To Do In Grosse Pointe Farms

 Grosse Pointe Farms offers a number of recreational facilities.
 Several points of interest include the Grosse Pointe War Memorial, the Pier Park Harbor, Kerby Field, and Pier Park.
 The Jefferson Beach is another popular attraction for beach lovers, and Eastwood Park and Spindler Park offer outdoor recreational opportunities to visitors of all ages.
-Other intersting places to visit are the Detroit Zoo, the Edsel and Eleanor Ford House, the Children's Museum, the Grosse Pointe Children's Theater, and Lake St. Clair.
+Other interesting places to visit are the Detroit Zoo, the Edsel and Eleanor Ford House, the Children's Museum, the Grosse Pointe Children's Theater, and Lake St. Clair.
 Chandler Park Golf Course also provides opportunities to play golf.

 Grosse Pointe Farms Transportation

 The nearest major airport is Detroit City Airport.

 The closest colleges to Grosse Pointe Farm include Macomb Community College, Wayne State University, Marygrove College and University of Detroit Mercy.